The Foodbank trains for our disaster role on a regular basis.

 Please visit the VOAD website for more information: www.VOADsbc.org.

-Earthquakes, fire, flood or other disaster require immediate response.
+Earthquakes, fire, flood or other disasters require immediate response.
 Planning ahead and practicing your response will help you react quickly.
 Planning ahead includes taking some time to collect emergency contact information, family medical information, key telephone numbers and insurance information.
 Below you will find information for getting started.

 - Make an emergency plan